nicokiva/gnomes/README.md

 A very useful library which allows to create a project with a very few effort.
 CRA creates everything for the developer, and download required libraries such as react and for testing purposes.
 A disadventage is that in order to edit webpack config or to create eslint rules, it is required to install some external libraries.

+#### Material-UI
+It's a library with predefined already built UI Components.
+It is used to avoid styling small components such as input, sliders and dropdowns.

 ##

 Steps to run the project: